-Initial studies in Painting proceed from modernist practices.
-Students are encouraged to develop a sound grasp of the rationale belonging to such practices and a practical knowledge of the basic formal issues which guide them.
+Initial studies in Painting proceed from a mix of traditional and contemporary painting practice.
+Students are encouraged to develop a sound grasp of the rationale belonging to such practices and a practical knowledge of the basic formal issues that guide them.

-Advanced studies are designed to encourage students to deal with more recent practices in depth so that, by the time their studies have been completed, they are able to maintain a high level of personally-directed activity which is consistent with established practice in their field.
+Advanced studies are designed to encourage students to deal with more recent painting practice in depth so that, by the time their studies have completed, they are able to maintain a high level of personally-directed activity consistent with established practice in their field.

 Browse related subjects to Painting

 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.

 If you're interested in galleries, libraries, archives, and museums, then this specialisation is for you.
 You'll explore culture through objects, ranging from ...